wellcomecollection/wellcomecollection.org/docs/rfcs/001-url_parameters/url_parameters_strategy.md

 If not, the information should be obfuscated and retrieved via another mechanism.

-An example of something a person would expect to be in the URL which also gives insight into the person's research would be the search terms when searching the API.
+#### Do: Expected parameters exposed through the URL

-e.g. `/works?query=hats`.
+`/works?query=hats`.

-An example of where parameters are useful for application state, not integral to the rendering of the core content on the page, and thus could not be expected by a person to be in the URL is to have that context stored to be able to go back to their search from a result page.
+Search terms when searching the API.

+#### Don't: Unexpected parameters exposed through the URL
-e.g. `/works/1001?query=hats`.
+`/works/1001?query=hats`.

+Exposing the search parameters to be able to render the search for on a work page.
+As much as this might be a useful feature, if a person was sharing the link they might unwittingly share their search parameters too.

+### Storing contextual information
+We have chosen a strategy that stores the least amount of information persistently e.g. in a cookie, `localStorage` etc.

+We store the information in the application state.

+This information is lost whenever a new application state is created.

+This could be opening your session in a new tab, refreshing the page, starting a new browser session, or anything along those lines.

+This will not work unless you have JavaScript enabled.